minhhyiii-dot/sql-analyst-bootcamp/mini-project-1/README.md

 *   **Common Table Expressions (CTEs)**: To make complex queries easier to read and manage, especially in the Payment Validation and Above Average Customer tasks.
 *   **CASE Statements**: To create conditional logic for the Payment Validation status (e.g., 'correct paid', 'underpaid').

+## Key Insights

+- A small group of customers generates a large part of total revenue
+- Some products have higher sales than others
+- Most orders are fully paid, showing a stable payment process
+- Some customers spend more than the average, showing that there is a difference in customer spending behavior

 ## How to Use

 1. Set up the database using your `ecommerce_db.sql` file.